Icebluewolf/Wolfy-Discord-Bot/README.md

 ## Reaction Roles
 This will help your server not rely on staff to give out roles.
-This can be used to set up an announcement role that users can opt in for so you dont have to ping @everyone.
+This can be used to set up an announcement role that users can opt in for, so you dont have to ping @everyone.
 If you want to know what games your users are interested in put up a few reactions roles with the top games.
 When users click the reaction they will get the specified role.
 When the remove the reaction there role will be removed!
 The format for this command is `w!rr <add|remove> <emoji> <message_id> <role_id> [channel_id, for add only]`.